LoginRadius/engineering-portal/content/blog/pkce/index.md

 PKCE (Proof Key for Code Exchange) pronounced pixie is a key to prevent several attacks and perform code authorization flow securely.
 I would say, PKCE is used to provide one more security layer to the authorization code flow in OAuth and OpenID Connect.

 PKCE is mainly useful for the client-side application or any web apps that are using the client secret key and used to replace the static secret used in the authorization flow.
-This flow is basically works with two params **Code Verifier** and **Code challenge**.
-Let's see what are these parameters, how we use and generate them.
+This flow basically works with two params **Code Verifier** and **Code challenge**.
+Let's see what are these parameters, how we use, and generate them.

 ### PKCE code verifier and challenge